(Pocket-lint) - We're taking a look back at the complete history of Microsoft Windows.

 Windows Vista (2006)

-Releasing the software to the commercial sector first was never going to be much of a hearts and minds campaign for what has become one of Microsoft's most contentious operating systems.
-When codename Longhorn was finally given to the public at the beginning of 2007 with a brand new GUI just to upset more people, it got on the end of some very harsh reviews indeed.
+Compared to XP though, Vista was a failure.
+It became one of Microsoft's most contentious operating systems.
+First available to businesses, the software (codenamed Longhorn) was finally given to the public at the beginning of 2007 with a brand new user interface, it got on the end of some very harsh reviews indeed.

-There was a new version of IE, Windows Media Player, a new generation of games like Mahjong and despite all the troubles, it still outsold XP in its equivalent first month with 20 million copies leaving the shelves.
-However, in a survey of businesses, only 8 per cent were satisfied with the product compared to the 41 per cent that had been happy with XP.
-There were reports of many users downgrading back to Windows XP but the one group who were pleased with the new system was the gamers.
-Vista was the first to include DirectX 10 which offered them even better graphics fun than ever before.
+Despite all the troubles, Vista still outsold XP in its equivalent first month with 20 million copies leaving the shelves.
+However, in a survey of businesses, only 8% were satisfied with the product compared to the 41% that had been happy with XP.
+There were reports of many users downgrading back to Windows XP but one group who were pleased were gamers.
+Vista included DirectX 10 which offered them even better graphics fun than ever before.

 Windows 7 (2009)

-Curiously, the 8th consumer release of the Microsoft OS, Windows 7 is in fact very similar to its predecessor but with just enough refinements and some time to get used to the AERO GUI.
+Curiously, the 8th consumer release of the Microsoft OS, Windows 7 was really very similar to Vista but with plenty of refinements while hardware was now able to run it much more effectively.

-It was codenamed both Blackcomb and Vienna, had none of the user account issues of Vista and predominantly cane in both 32-bit and 64-bit versions.
+It was codenamed both Blackcomb and Vienna and cane in both 32-bit and 64-bit versions.
 It had a significantly faster boot time, better power management options for notebook users and also featured multi-touch.
+It was so good that it hampered Windows 8.
+Talking of which....

 Windows 8 (2012)

-Windows 8 was introduced just a few short years after the release of Windows 7 and once again brought a number of new graphical and user-interface changes.
+Windows 8 was introduced just a few short years after the release of Windows 7 and to say it brought a number of new graphical and user-interface changes is an understatement.
+The problem was that it just wasn't that intuitive, Microsoft did a bad job at communicating the changes.

 This new version had a focus on touch screen devices and was designed to that end with a new user-interface system that left many confused and frustrated.
-This feeling lead to many mixed reviews, but we thought Windows 8 was fairly great.
+While many PCs feature touch now, that wasn't necessarily the case in 2012.

-Windows 8 felt like an incremental upgrade to Windows 7 and had many excellent features that included improved load times.
-Apps were also a big deal in this operating system and Microsoft was keen to push the Windows Store for downloading them as well as purchasing new software.
+Apps were also a big deal in this operating system and Microsoft was keen to push Windows Store for downloading them as well as purchasing new software.
+It's fair to say that Microsoft has had mixed success here.

 Windows 8.1 (2013)

-Other improvements included the enhancement of various available apps, changes to the Start screen and a variety of improvements to usability and overall design.
+Other improvements included the enhancement of various apps, changes to the Start screen and a variety of improvements to usability and overall design.
+It was much better for use on traditional laptops and desktops than standard Windows 8.

 Windows 8.1 was received with much more praise and generally liked by most.
-It was also slimmed down to a point, allowing Windows to be installed on computers with lower specs including as little as 1GB of RAM and 16GB of hard drive storage.
+It was also slimmed down, enabling Windows to be installed on computers with lower specs including as little as 1GB of RAM and 16GB of storage.

 Windows 10 (2015)